sourcegraph/handbook/content/ops/bizops/user_definitions.md

 Performing any single activity in the above list makes a user "active" for the time period being measured.

+### What is a retained user?

+A user is retained if they were active within a measured period if they were active in both the current and previous periods.

 ## Time periods

 Time periods we track: